 Picture this …

 Picture yourselves leaving all the finery of the wedding behind for a true outdoor adventure.
-You’ll fly to Tanzania and check into a beautiful lodge.
-The next day you’ll meet some fellow trekkers and be driven past game and open savannah to Kilimanjaro National Park.
-Headed by our trusted trek guide, Chris, and accompanied by an experienced mountain crew, you’ll start by hiking along dirt paths through beautiful rainforest.
-At the end of the day, you and your new Mr or Mrs will climb into your two-man tent (which has been set up for you by the crew) to chat over the day’s events.
+You'll fly to Tanzania and check into a beautiful lodge.
+The next day you'll meet some fellow trekkers and be driven past game and open savannah to Kilimanjaro National Park.
+Headed by one of our trusted lead guides and accompanied by an experienced mountain crew, you'll start by hiking along dirt paths through beautiful rainforest.
+At the end of the day, you and your new Mr or Mrs will climb into your two-man tent (which has been set up for you by the crew) to chat over the day's events.

 The next day you’ll trek up above the trees and enter moorland and heath, where the vegetation is sparse but includes towering lobelias and groundsels.
 On this day and the next you’ll be climbing over and around rock and cliff faces, and things will be getting chilly and the air thin.
 In the evenings you’ll sit holding hands in camp chairs drinking hot drinks and looking down over the African plain.